Close or end a business

 New York corporations:

-|If you have questions, call the Corporation Tax Information Center.|
+|If you have questions, call the Corporation Tax Information Center.

-See our FAQs or visit the New York State Department of State Web site for additional information.
+Visit the New York State Department of State Web site for additional information.

 |If your business owns or leases real property, you should determine if you owe real estate transfer tax.
 See Form TP-584, New York State Combined Real Estate Transfer Tax Return and Credit Line Mortgage Certificate.||This tax is due upon the direct transfer of the property or a transfer or acquisition of a controlling interest in a business.|